EPCCed/Activities/Activities/PostalSort/Readme.md

 one core sorts a set of data at the same time that another core sorts a different set of data.

-# The post sorting game
+# The post sorting activity

 ## Setup your demo

-To setup your post sorting game, download the address labels and stamps templates:
+To setup your post sorting activity, download the address labels and stamps templates: